 Where the Orthopaedica lacks in headrest adjustability, the Flo chair is my number one pick for neck support.
 The neck roll is super-comfortable and can be placed in exactly the right spot, using three points of articulation.
 There are a number of success stories for people experiencing neck problems – or even undergoing surgeries -with the Flo chair, due to the support offered by the neck rest.

 In addition to that, the seat is height and depth adjustable and the sculpted foam backrest is height and rake adjustable, as well as being fitted with lumbar and thoracic air cells as standard.

 The Flo chair armrests can be set for height and depth, with further options for width and rotation, enabling the pads to be angled towards/away from the user’s body, should they wish to do so.

-This chair also excels in its mechanism – the nuts and bolts beneath the seat that people really see.
+This chair also excels in its mechanism – the nuts and bolts beneath the seat that people rarely see.
 A spring is set into the mechanism, that the user can adjust against their body mass, allowing the chair to float and provide as much resistance/ease of recline as desired, which can be really beneficial.
 By incorporating a degree of movement in their sitting, the user can keep muscle groups engaged and promote blood flow around the body.
 This is by no means a replacement for those regular micro ‘posture’ breaks (every 30-40 minutes!) but certainly compliments those good workstation habits.